 Foods with naturally occurring vitamin B6 include fish, beef, organ meats, starchy vegetables, fruit (but not citrus), and fortified cereals, and it is also possible to get vitamin B6 in supplement form.
 (1)

 Vitamin B6 deficiency

 Isolated vitamin B6 deficiency is relatively uncommon, as it usually occurs alongside vitamin B12 and folate deficiency.
 (1) Deficiency is most common in people with malabsorption syndromes, including celiac disease, Crohn’s disease, and ulcerative colitis.
-It is also reasonably common in women of childbearing age, the elderly, the obese, and pregnant women, especially those with pre-eclampsia or eclampsia.
 (1, 3) Borderline deficiency can go unnoticed for months, or even years, but even a mild deficiency has been associated with a weakened immune system.
 (1)

 Vitamin B6 – Role in Immune Function

 Many studies have shown that a deficiency in vitamin B6 can impair immune responses, resulting in higher likelihood of developing infections and disease.
 (3, 4) Vitamin B6, along with vitamin B9, B12, A and D, enhance the cell-mediated immune response by producing more cytokines, antibodies, and T-lymphocytes, as well as assisting with the communication between the cytokines and chemokines.
 (4) A deficiency in vitamin B6 may weaken immunity by decreasing the serum antibody and IL-2 production and increasing the level of IL-4.
 (3)